AmadeusBio.ai

 Napari Integration & Setup

-Installation guide for isolating Napari, setting up command wrappers, and connecting the MCP server to Claude Code.
+Installation guide for isolating Napari, setting up the napari-mcp socket plugin, and configuring command wrappers to connect to Claude Code.

 Napari Installation & Setup

-To prevent dependency conflicts with other tools (like PyMOL), Napari and its MCP plugin must be installed in a strictly isolated virtual environment.
+To prevent dependency conflicts with other tools (like PyMOL), Napari and the napari-mcp plugin must be installed in a strictly isolated virtual environment.

 Open PowerShell and run: